yltw27/software-engineering/notes/JavaScript/the-new-hard-parts.md

 - For the second type of fasade functions, JavaScript provides another queue called `microtask queue` (a.k.a. `job queue`) to store the functions returned from web browser feature.
 Event loop moves functions in this microtask queue to callback stack before it moves the functions in callback queue. i.e. microtask queue is for fasade functions that return promises

 - Asynchronous JavaScript is the backbone of the modern web - letting us build fast "non-blocking" applications.
-Promises, Web APIs, the callback & microtask queues and event loop allow us to defer our actions until the work (an API request, time etc) is completed and continue running our code line by line in the meanwhile
+Promises, Web APIs, the callback & microtask queues and event loop allow us to defer our actions until the work (an API request, time etc.) is completed and continue running our code line by line in the meanwhile

-- A good example (TODO: animation)
+- A good example

   ```JavaScript
   function display(data){ console.log(data) }